 I use Microsoft Windows 7 RC on my main desktop computer since June 2009.
-Since there was no Windows ports of my favorite editors in Linux (gedit on Fedora/CentOS), I decided to use Notepad++, an open-source source code editor and Notepad replacement, which is released as free-software.
-Soon I realized that this application was too far from being robust as I experienced random freezes quite often.
-I continued to use the application hoping that any issues would be resolved in the near future.
+Since there were no Windows ports of my favorite editors in Linux (gedit on Fedora/CentOS), I decided to use Notepad++, an open-source source code editor and Notepad replacement, which is released as free-software.
+Soon I noticed signs that the application might not be as robust as expected, as I experienced random freezes quite often.

-I recall that there was a time, when I lost all of my open and unsaved documents due to an application freeze.
-After checking their bug trackers and help forums on SourceForge for a solution to the problem, I found out that the cause of the issues was one of the plugins, but noone was really sure which one of them.
-The suggested solution was to try to reproduce the issue, by enabling the plugins in turns.
+I recall that there was a time that I had lost all of my open and unsaved documents due to an application freeze.
+After checking their bug trackers and help forums on SourceForge for more information and hopefully for a solution to the problem, it was suggested that one of the plugins could be causing the freezing problem.
+The suggested approach was to try to reproduce the issue, by enabling the plugins in turns.
 At that time, I did not have the necessary free time to experiment with the editor, so I had disabled the whole plugin system, just to be sure that my data would be safe.
-And my data has indeed been safe since that day.

-After that, I disabled Notepad++’s plugin system entirely and do not intend to use any of the plugins ever again.
+Two days ago, I upgraded the program to the latest version and, during installation and without giving it much thought, I installed the application’s plugin system and a plugin called “Document Monitor“.
+This morning my system experienced another Notepad++ freeze, and right after that incident, I once again decided to disable Notepad++’s plugin system and I do not have any intention to use any of its plugins ever again.
 I continue to use the core editor, but I am also looking for alternatives.
-So far, PSpad (freeware) and TwistPad (commercial editor at a very reasonable price) are among the candidates.
 I mainly use a text editor for plain text and HTML documents, Python, PHP and BASH scripts.
 Any other suggestions are welcome and appreciated.